 The indigenous mullet feast theme is continued throughout the park with a number of artworks by Jason Wing, a well-known public artist in the inner west of Sydney who strongly identifies with his Chinese and Aboriginal heritage.
 He also used corten steel to acknowledge the industrial heritage of the Peninsula post white settlement.

 There are a number of BBQs and picnic tables near the playground as well as seating throughout the park.
 The toliets (which unfortunately don’t have a baby change table) are located at the bottom of the ramps and stairs connecting the playground, near Walker Street, to the open space along Shoreline Drive.
 My boys had a lot of fun travelling down these walkways on their scooters.

 At the top of Phoenix Park, near the playground, there are two restaurants that are open for lunch – we have it on good authority that the Chinese restaurant serves a yummy yum cha .
-There is also the Left of Field Cafe at the Rhodes entrance to Bennelong Bridge that is also meant to be worth a visit or two.
+There is also the yummy Bare Witness cafe at The Connection near the entrance to Bennelong Bridge.

 There is plenty of open grassed space at the top and bottom of the park for the kids to run around, put a picnic rug out on, kick a ball around or even fly a kite – it definitely can get windy enough here.

 The park is walking distance from Rhodes train station, Rhodes Waterside Shopping Centre and Bennelong Bridge.
 If coming by car, there is on-street parking available in the streets surrounding the park or undercover parking at the shopping centre up the road.